 5. Natural Colors

 This home features steel board-and-batten siding and a standing seam metal roof.
 The two areas not only complement one another in material, but also in their color palette.
-The red-brown of the siding has a natural appearance reminiscent of redwood, while the roof and the trim add a natural green color that blends well and adds enough contrast to help it stand out.
+The red-brown of the siding has a natural appearance reminiscent of redwood.
+Meanwhile the roof and the trim add a natural green color that blends well and adds enough contrast to help it stand out.

 6. Three-Part Exterior